CVI: Causes, diagnosis and modern treatment options

 Diagnosis of CVI

-A comprehensive diagnosis of chronic venous insufficiency is essential in order to accurately determine the extent of the disease and plan appropriate treatment.
-Modern phlebology offers various diagnostic procedures that enable a precise assessment of vein function.
+A comprehensive diagnosis of chronic venous insufficiency is essential to accurately determine the extent of the disease and plan appropriate therapy.
+Modern phlebology offers various diagnostic procedures that enable a precise assessment of venous function.

 1. clinical examination and medical history

-The first step in diagnosing CVI is a detailed medical history, during which the phlebologist asks the patient about symptoms, family history and possible risk factors.
-Particular attention is paid to typical complaints such as swelling, a feeling of heaviness in the legs, pain, cramps or skin changes.
-This is followed by a clinical examination, during which the doctor examines visible signs such as varicose veins, skin changes or ulcers.
+The first step in diagnosing CVI is a detailed medical history, in which the phlebologist asks the patient about symptoms, family history, and possible risk factors.
+Particular attention is paid to typical complaints such as swelling, a feeling of heaviness in the legs, pain, cramps, or skin changes.
+This is followed by a clinical examination, in which the doctor assesses visible signs such as varicose veins, skin changes, or ulcers.

 2. duplex sonography (ultrasound)

-Duplex ultrasonography is the most important diagnostic tool in the diagnosis of CVI.
+Duplex sonography is the most important diagnostic tool in CVI diagnosis.
 It is a combination of ultrasound and Doppler technology that allows the structure of the veins and blood flow to be visualized in real time.
-Sonography enables the exact assessment of the venous valves and shows whether there is a backflow of blood (reflux).
+Sonography enables the precise assessment of the venous valves and shows whether there is backflow of blood (reflux).
 This method is non-invasive, painless and enables a detailed analysis of the superficial and deep veins.

 3. light reflection rheography (LRR)

-Light reflection rheography is a procedure for measuring venous return in the legs.
-Infrared light is directed onto the skin to measure the blood flow in the superficial veins.
+Light reflection rheography is a method for measuring venous return in the legs.
+Infrared light is directed onto the skin to record blood flow in the superficial veins.
 This method is particularly helpful in assessing the functional status of the venous valves and determining the severity of CVI.

 4. phlebography

-Phlebography is used in more complex cases of CVI, especially if deep vein thrombosis is suspected.
-A contrast agent is injected into the veins in order to visualize their course and possible constrictions or occlusions on X-ray images.
-This method is used less frequently, as duplex sonography provides sufficient information in most cases.
+Phlebography is used in more complex cases of CVI, especially when deep vein thrombosis is suspected.
+In this procedure, a contrast agent is injected into the veins to visualize their course and any constrictions or blockages on X-rays.
+This method is used less frequently because duplex sonography provides sufficient information in most cases.

 5. venous pressure measurement